sasquatch678/A-Painted-World/Gameplay.md/Combat.md

 - Dodge: The player can tap left alt to duck, and tap it while moving to sidestep, at the cost of fagitue.
 The cost is increased based on the player's encumberance.

 - Bashing: You can bash by holding block and using left click.
-Bashing deals 1 Poise damage and will interrupt and stagger Powerattacking/Blocking enemies.
-Bashing has a 1.5 second cooldown and requires 50 strength.
+This consumes fatigue but drains fatigue from the opponent and can stagger or knock them back.

 - Momentum: You gain a 33% damage multiplier when moving forward when hitting the target, or running left while performing a right to left attack, or running right while performing a left to right attack.